Dominica Botanical Gardens: Conservation facilities

 The Dominica Ministry of Agriculture and Forestry maintains laboratories at the Botanic Gardens for conservation research.
 The Parrot Conservation and Research Centre focuses on protection efforts for the two endemic parrot species locally known as the Jacko (Amazona arausiaca) and the Sisserou (Amazona imperialis), both of which are endangered.

 A molecular diagnostic laboratory was also established at the Botanic Gardens under the Darwin Initiative, to study the threat of chytridiomycosis to amphibian populations, in particular the endangered frog known as the mountain chicken (Leptodactylus fallax).

 The offices of the Dominica Forestry and Wildlife Division were also located at the Botanic Gardens for fifty years, moving off-site in late 2009.

 Activities

 The Dominica Botanic Gardens is one of the few open spaces remaining in Roseau.
 It has long been a venue for cricket matches, and was the main cricket ground in Dominica until the development of Windsor Park, opposite the gardens, in 1971.

 Creole in the Park, a four-day music and cultural event, is held during the last week in October as part of World Creole Music Festival and Dominica's independence celebrations.
 State parades are also often held there.

+Jack's Walk begins in the Dominica Botanical Gardens.
+The trail was constructed in the 1880s during the establishment of the Botanic Gardens.
+Jack's Walk is a 15-minute steep climb, leading to the top of Morne Bruce.